The Ultimate Guide to Buying Name Labels for Camp

 Sometimes simplicity is king.
 Laundry Markers come in lots of colors, they're inexpensive, you can write anywhere on your clothing and you can write whatever you want because, well... you're writing.
 Which brings us to the obvious disadvantage.
 You need to write the same information hundreds of times.

-At Pack for Camp, we usually recommend a combination of one easy-to-use alternative like the stick-ons or the stampers combined with one of the more versatile cheaper options.
-For example, if you get stick-on and a set of laundry markers, you can apply the stick-ons on most of your clothing and use the laundry markers for the tagless items.
+At Pack for Camp, we usually recommend a combination of one easy-to-use alternative like the stickers or the stampers combined with one of the more versatile cheaper options.
+For example, if you buy stickers and a set of laundry markers, you can apply the stickers on most of your clothing and use the laundry markers for the tagless items.
+Sometimes sites even put together their own recommended Camp Labels Packs so you don't need to think too much about the details.

 One last tip before we conclude: If you want to use the name labels for multiple family members, just write your last name.
 To distinguish your labels further, you can also add a phone number.